loretoparisi/netflix_challenge/data/good_predictions/README.txt

 carried out on the entire dataset with 60 factors and 40 iterations.
 All other parameters were the same as those in SVDPP_QUAL_6.833.

+KNN_ON_RBM_QUAL_3.665: This was generated on May 21 around 3 am.
+KNN was run on RBM, which was run on the entire dataset with 400 factors and 120 iterations.
+The remaining parameters used were:
+    * alpha = 0.001
+    * beta = 0.002
+    * dec = 0.002
+    * min_common = 30
+    * max_weight = 50

 KNN_ON_RBM_QUAL_3.891: This was generated on May 15 around 7 am.
 KNN was run on RBM, which was run on the entire dataset with 100 factors and 38 iterations.
 The remaining parameters used were: